-The UCT Net Benefit shall be the present value of the estimated net dollar savings associated with the DSM/EE portfolio installed in that Vintage Year, calculated by Program using the UCT (and excluding Low Income Programs and other specified societal programs).
+- 73. The PPI and PRI for each Vintage Year shall be incorporated into DEP's DSM/EE or DSM/EE EMF billing factors, as appropriate. - 75.
+Low-Income Programs and other specified societal programs or other programs explicitly approved with expected UCT results less than 1.00 shall not be included in the portfolio for purposes of the PPI calculation until they demonstrate UCT results greater than 1.00.
+However, such programs will be eligible for the PRI, if so approved by the Commission, until they demonstrate UCT results greater than 1.00. - 76.
+The PPI shall be based on the net dollar savings of DEP's DSM/EE portfolio, as calculated using the UCT.
+The North Carolina retail jurisdictional and class portions of the system-basis net dollar savings shall be determined in the same manner as utilized to determine the North Carolina retail jurisdictional and class portions of recoverable system costs. - 77.
+79. Unless the Commission determines otherwise in an annual N.C.
+Gen. Stat. § 62-133.9 DSM/EE rider proceeding, and subject to the factors and limitations set forth elsewhere in this Mechanism, beginning for Vintage Year 2022 the amount of the pre-income-tax PPI initially to be recovered for the entire DSM/EE portfolio for a Vintage Year, excluding Programs not eligible for a PPI, shall be equal to 10.60% multiplied by the present value of the estimated net dollar savings associated with the DSM/EE portfolio installed in that Vintage Year, calculated by Program using the UCT (and excluding Low Income Programs and other specified societal programs).
 The present value of the estimated net dollar savings shall be the difference between the present value of the annual lifetime avoided cost savings for measurement units projected to be installed in that Vintage Year and the present value of the annual lifetime program costs for those measurement units.
 The annual lifetime avoided cost savings for measurement units installed in the applicable Vintage Year shall be calculated by multiplying the number of each specific type of Measurement Unit projected to be installed in that Vintage Year by the most current estimates of each lifetime year's per installation kW and kWh savings and by the most current estimates of each lifetime year's per kW and kWh avoided costs.
 In calculating the forecasted initial PPI it will be assumed that projections will be achieved.

--81.
-Beginning with Vintage Year 2022, the dollar amount of the pre-tax PPI ultimately allowed for each Vintage Year, after true-up pursuant to Paragraph 89 of this Mechanism, shall be no greater than the dollar amount that produces a 19.50% margin over the aggregate pre-tax Program Costs for the Vintage Year of those programs in the Portfolio that are eligible for the PPI.
-Likewise 5, the dollar amount of the pre-tax PPI associated with EE Programs ultimately allowed for each Vintage Year, after true-up pursuant to Paragraph 893 of this Mechanism, shall be no less than the dollar amount that produces subject to a Measure Life Adjustment Factor (MLAF) determined by comparing the weighted average measure unit life of EE measures for Vintage Year with the weighted average measure unit life of EE measures installed for Vintage 2023 (MLAF Baseline).
-If the weighted average measure unit life of EE Measures in a Vintage Year decreases by more than 10% or increases by more than 20% when compared to the MLAF Baseline, that Vintage Year will replace Vintage 2023 as the new Vintage Year used in the MLAF Baseline.
-The MLAF shall be applied during the true-up of a Vintage Year PPI and will be based on the following margins over the aggregate pre-tax Program Costs fortable until the Vintage Year of those programsused in the Portfolio that are eligible for the PPI.MLAF Baseline is updated or next Mechanism review: ¶
+78. 80.
+Beginning with Vintage Year 2022, the dollar amount of the pre-tax PPI ultimately allowed for each Vintage Year, after true-up pursuant to Paragraph 891 of this Mechanism, shall be no greater than the dollar amount that produces a 19.50% margin over the aggregate pre-tax Program Costs for the Vintage Year of those programs in the Portfolio that are eligible for the PPI.
+Likewise, the dollar amount of the pre-tax PPI ultimately allowed for each Vintage Year, after true-up pursuant to Paragraph 891 of this Mechanism, shall be no less than the dollar amount that produces the following margins over the aggregate pre-tax Program Costs for the Vintage Year of those programs in the Portfolio that are eligible for the PPI. ¶ completed: 2.50%